-1. By three years from the date of entry into force of this Regulation, and every three years thereafter, the Commission shall carry out an evaluation to assess particularly the impact, effectiveness and efficiency of the Agency's performance and its working practices in relation to its objectives, mandate and tasks.
-The evaluation shall, in particular, address the possible need to modify the mandate of the Agency, and the financial implications of any such modification.

-The evaluation shall include a specific analysis on the way the Charter of Fundamental Rights was complied with in the application of this Regulation.

-- 2. The Commission shall send the evaluation report together with its conclusions on the report, to the European Parliament, the Council and the Management Board.
+- 1. By three years from the date of entry into force of this Regulation, and every three five years thereafter, the Commission shall commission an independent external evaluation earry out an evaluation to assess particularly the impact, effectiveness and efficiency of the Agency's performance and its working practices in relation to its objectives, mandate and tasks.
+The evaluation shall, in particular, address the possible need to modify the mandate of the Agency, and the financial implications of any such modification. - The evaluation shall include a specific analysis on the way the Charter of Fundamental Rights was complied with in the application of this Regulation. - 2.
+The Commission shall send the evaluation report together with its conclusions on the report to the European Parliament, the Council and the Management Board.
+The Management Board may issue recommendations regarding changes to this Regulation to the Commission.
 The evaluation report and the conclusions on the report shall be made public. - 3.
 On the occasion of every second evaluation, the Commission shall assess the results achieved by the Agency having regard to its objectives, mandate and tasks.